bkamapantula/Managers-Alphabet/README.md

 Be sensitive while allocating people to projects and communicating via emails and conversations.
 Language permeates through different contexts, unknowingly at times.
 [Non-violent communication](https://www.clearerthinking.org/single-post/2019/03/06/Want-to-improve-your-relationships-Try-Nonviolent-Communication-1) is handy.

+## Reviews

+**People**

+People reporting to you might be working in projects that you aren’t part of.
+This may not be uncommon at your organization.

+Establish a mechanism to track such instances.
+A periodic review call with reportee, concerned consultant or project manager is a good mechanism.

+**Projects**

+Establish periodic (monthly) reviews of projects and pass on timely feedback.
+Refer to an internal `Project Evaluation Template` for a reference.
+Create one (after consulting the relevant stakeholders) if it doesn't exist.

+## Smart Goals

+SMART Goals are an accepted form of setting targets... where SMART is an acronym:

+- S - Specific
+- M - Measurable
+- A - Attainable
+- R - Relevant
+- T - Time-bound

+1. First, ensure your goals are set.
+Discuss with your manager about it.
+2. Set every goal specifically that be measured within reasonable timeframe.

+**What can go wrong**
+If a manager isn't proactive and vigilant with setting up goals for his/her team this mechanism wouldn't work.

+## Training

+**Yourself**

+Identify the areas for improvement, chalk out a plan.
+For every area of improvement identify a mentor or a buddy who will hold you accountable for your plan.
+Setup periodic calls to review progress.

+**Your team**

+Discuss with each of your reportees and identify their interests and problem areas (by asking them).
+Chalk out a plan for the most important one (individual and organization alignment).

+## Unchain

+Meetings have real cost.
+To quote the book [It doesn't have to be crazy at work](https://www.goodreads.com/book/show/38900866-it-doesn-t-have-to-be-crazy-at-work) -- "a 1 hour meeting with 4 people isn't 1 hr, it's worth 4 hrs".
+[Read through](https://learn.gramener.com/meetings/) and make the most of your time.

+Unchain your time from different meetings, initiatives when necessary.
+Contribute where you're *absolutely* needed (where the initiative or the meeting will fail without you).
+Others will understand.

+## Work-life balance

+All of us aim to balance our interests at work and life outside of work.
+Planning extensively before a project is executed in different phases (design, development, QA) can help immensely to bring the best out of all teams.

+There are moments of intense and lull work periods.
+Keep a tab on your team members and importantly, yourself.

 Notes
 ------
 My thoughts are shaped by leaders of the industry: [S Anand](https://twitter.com/sanand0/), [Charity](https://twitter.com/mipsytipsy/), [Jessie Frazelle](https://twitter.com/jessfraz), [Feross](https://twitter.com/feross/), [Camille Fournier](https://twitter.com/skamille/) and many others.